Scripture: Matthew 1:18-25

 "Lord Jesus, you came to save us from sin and the power of death.
 May I always rejoice in your salvation and trust in your plan for my life".

-1 Give the king your justice, O God, and your righteousness to the royal
+1 Give the king your justice, O God, and your righteousness to

 12 For he delivers the needy when he calls, the poor and him who has no helper.